 I'm really amazed at the number of new, small businesses and startups that have come to us recently with a real commitment to community, and they understand the importance of giving back and what it means to their customers and to building a community.

 And, today's startups are taking their social responsibility to new heights.
-We all know that you have to keep the balance of things and you can't get without giving.
-Today, we see so many large corporations that have become so out of touch with their community.
-There was a time when corporate responsibility was more about the environment and their community then whether the products they're manufacturing are safe or not.
+While having a social mission can create great messaging and campaigns, we all know that you have to keep the balance of things and that you can't get without giving.
+For many decades, we saw so many large corporations that have become so out of touch with their community, audience and customers.
+There was a time when corporate responsibility was understanding the potential impact the company has on the environment and local community.
+However, today, they are taking that a step further.

 While it is today's small businesses and entrepreneurs who are leading the way in their dedication to the community and local and national charities into their business plans right away, enterprises are seeing the positivity that that their Corporate Responsibility can have and are following suit creating their own departments solely focused on their commitments and contributions to their local and global communities.

 Enter the department of Social & Corporate Responsibility.
 Many large corporations today are making investments in not just doing better, but being better and has trickled down into small business.

 It's inspiring.
 As we all know, perception is 9/10s of the rule, and, while you're heart is truly committed to making a difference, it not only provides a positive impression on customers, but can give you more opportunity for positive public relations.